Parici75/statsplotly/_sources/source/api.md.txt

    - a `slicer` argument to slice the data along a particular dimension.
 Depending on the graphic representation, slices of data are plotted as independent traces (scatter-like representation), or as dropdown items (heatmap).
    - a `color_palette` argument which can be :
         - a string refering to a built-in `plotly`, `seaborn` or `matplotlib` colormap.
-        - a `List` of CSS color names or HTML color codes.
+        - a list of CSS color names or HTML color codes.
         The color palette is used, by order of precedence :
             - to map color data of the `color` parameter onto colors.
             - to assign discrete colors to `slices` of data.